(Article last updated: June 3, 2019)

-- La Hacienda de San Angel & San Angel Inn Restaurante (Mexico pavilion)
+- La Hacienda de San Angel (Mexico pavilion)

-Prices will vary (depending on the restaurant) but in 2018 you can expect the Candlelight Processional Dining Packages to start at:
+Prices will vary (depending on the restaurant) but in 2019 the Candlelight Processional Dining Packages prices started at:

 People using the Disney Dining Plan can use 2 Table Service credits to pay for the package.
 For people paying out-of-pocket, in most cases breakfast and lunch will be your least expensive options.